katharinavujinovic/DogeWalk/README.md

 For this project i used this [DogAPI](https://dog.ceo/dog-api/documentation/) to fetch a list of dog breeds

 ### What are the upcoming implementations for DogeWalk
-- [ ] Migration from CoreData to Cloudbased Service
-- [ ] Implementation of Authentification via Google or Facebook
 - [ ] Tracking your Dogs activity during the walk
 - [ ] Implementation of Dogs activity during the day
 - [ ] Implementation of a Dog calendar for doctor appointments